BTMorton/angular2-grid/README.md

     'resizeable': true,     //  Whether the items can be resized.
 Can be updated using enableResize()/disableResize() 'max_cols': 0,          //  The maximum number of columns allowed.
 Set to 0 for infinite.
 Cannot be used with max_rows 'max_rows': 0,          //  The maximum number of rows allowed.
 Set to 0 for infinite.
-Cannot be used with max_cols 'min_cols': 0,          //  The minimum number of columns allowed.
+Cannot be used with max_cols 'visible_cols': 0,      //  The number of columns shown on screen when auto_resize is set to true.
+Set to 0 to not auto_resize.
+Will be overriden by max_cols
+    'visible_rows': 0,      //  The number of rows shown on screen when auto_resize is set to true.
+Set to 0 to not auto_resize.
+Will be overriden by max_rows
+    'min_cols': 0,          //  The minimum number of columns allowed.
 Can be any number greater than or equal to 1.
     'min_rows': 0,          //  The minimum number of rows allowed.
 Can be any number greater than or equal to 1.
     'col_width': 250,       //  The width of each column